-Green marketing refers to the process of selling products and/or services based on their environmental benefits.
-Such a product or service may be environmentally friendly in itself or produced in an environmentally friendly way, such as:
+Green marketing is the process of promoting products or services based on their environmental benefits.
+These products or services may be environmentally friendly in themselves or produced in an environmentally friendly way.

 - Not containing toxic materials or ozone-depleting substances

 - Produced from recycled materials or able to be recycled

 - Designed to be repairable and not thrown away

 Green marketing is typically practiced by companies that are committed to sustainable development and corporate social responsibility.
 More organizations are making an effort to implement sustainable business practices.
 They recognize they can make their products more attractive to consumers, while also reducing expenses in packaging, transportation, energy and water usage, and more.

 Furthermore, businesses are increasingly discovering that demonstrating a high level of social responsibility can increase brand loyalty among socially conscious consumers.
 The key barrier to sustainable business practices, such as green procurement, is the short-term cost.
 Going green will typically cost more upfront, but generate great rewards in the long run.

 How Green Marketing Works